condericson/api_capstone/README.md

 ##Technical
 * The app is built using HTML5, CSS3, and Javascript with jQuery.
-* The app is fully responsive, adapting for mobile, table and desktop viewports.
+* The app is fully responsive, adapting for mobile, table and desktop viewports. (under construction)
-* The app gathers information through API's from Jambase and Google Maps.
+* The app gathers information through API's from Seatgeek and Google Maps.